Use cases for Azure OpenAI Service

 Intended uses

-- Journalistic content: For use to create new journalistic content or to rewrite journalistic content submitted by the user as a writing aid for pre-defined topics.
+• Journalistic content : For use to create new journalistic content or to rewrite journalistic content submitted by the user as a writing aid for predefined topics.
 Users cannot use the application as a general content creation tool for all topics.
-May not be used to generate content for political campaigns.

 Considerations when choosing a use case

-We encourage customers to leverage Azure OpenAI in their innovative solutions or applications.
+We encourage customers to use the Azure OpenAI GPT-4, GPT-3, and Codex models in their innovative solutions or applications as approved in their Limited Access registration form.
 However, here are some considerations when choosing a use case:

-- Avoid scenarios where use or misuse of the system could have a consequential impact on life opportunities or legal status.
-Examples include scenarios where the AI system could affect an individual's legal status, legal rights, or their access to credit, education, employment, healthcare, housing, insurance, social welfare benefits, services, opportunities, or the terms on which they are provided.
+• Avoid scenarios where use or misuse of the system could have a consequential impact on life opportunities or legal status.
+Examples include scenarios where the AI system could affect an individual's legal status, legal rights, or their access to credit, education, employment, healthcare, housing, insurance, social welfare benefits, services, opportunities, or the terms on which they're provided.

 Limitations

-When it comes to large-scale natural language models, there are particular fairness and responsible AI issues to consider.
-People use language to describe the world and to express their beliefs, assumptions, attitudes, and values.
-As a result, publicly available text data typically used to train large-scale natural language processing models contains societal biases relating to race, gender, religion, age, and other groups of people, as well as other undesirable content.
+When it comes to large-scale natural language models, vision models, and speech models, there are fairness and responsible AI issues to consider.
+People use language and images to describe the world and to express their beliefs, assumptions, attitudes, and values.
+As a result, publicly available text and image data typically used to train large-scale natural language processing and image generation models contains societal biases relating to race, gender, religion, age, and other groups of people, as well as other undesirable content.
+Similarly, speech models can exhibit different levels of accuracy across different demographic groups and languages.
 These societal biases are reflected in the distributions of words, phrases, and syntactic structures.

-Large-scale natural language models trained with such data can potentially behave in ways that are unfair, unreliable, or offensive, in turn causing harms.
-There are several different ways in which a large-scale natural language processing model can cause harms.
+Large-scale natural language, image, and speech models trained with such data can potentially behave in ways that are unfair, unreliable, or offensive, in turn causing harms.
 Some of the ways are listed here.
-We emphasize that these types of harms aren't mutually exclusive.
+We emphasize that these types of harms are not mutually exclusive.
 A single model can exhibit more than one type of harm, potentially relating to multiple different groups of people.
 For example:

-- Allocation: Language models can be used in ways that lead to unfair allocation of resources or opportunities.
-For example, automated resume screening systems can withhold employment opportunities from one gender if they're trained on resume data that reflects the existing gender imbalance in a particular industry.
+• Allocation: These models can be used in ways that lead to unfair allocation of resources or opportunities.
+For example, automated résumé screening systems can withhold employment opportunities from one gender if they are trained on résumé data that reflects the existing gender imbalance in a particular industry.
+Or the DALL·E models could be used to create imagery in the style of a known artist, which could affect the value of the artist's work or the artist's life opportunities.
+GPT4 Turbo with Vision model could be used to identify individual behaviors and patterns that might have negative impacts on life opportunities.

-- Stereotyping: Language models can reinforce stereotypes.
+• Stereotyping: These models can reinforce stereotypes.
 For example, when translating "He is a nurse" and "She is a doctor" into a genderless language such as Turkish and then back into English, many machine translation systems yield the stereotypical (and incorrect) results of "She is a nurse" and "He is a doctor."
+With DALL·E, when generating an image based on the prompt "Fatherless children," the model could generate images of Black children only, reinforcing harmful stereotypes that might exist in publicly available images.
+The GPT-4 Turbo with Vision model might also reinforce stereotypes based on the contents of the input image, by relying on components of the image and making assumptions that might not always be true.

-- Demeaning: Language models can demean people.
-For example, an open-ended content generation system with inappropriate or insufficient mitigations might produce offensive text targeted at a particular group of people.
+• Demeaning: The natural language and vision models in the Azure OpenAI service can demean people.
+For example, an open-ended content generation system with inappropriate or insufficient mitigations might produce content that is offensive or demeaning to a particular group of people.

-- Over- and underrepresentation: Language models can over- or underrepresent groups of people, or even erase them entirely.
-For example, toxicity detection systems that rate text containing the word "gay" as toxic might lead to the underrepresentation or even erasure of legitimate text written by or about the LGBTQIA+ community.
+• Overrepresentation and underrepresentation: The natural language and vision models in the Azure OpenAI service can over- or under-represent groups of people, or even erase their representation entirely.
+For example, if text prompts that contain the word "gay" are detected as potentially harmful or offensive, this identification could lead to the underrepresentation or even erasure of legitimate image generations by or about the LGBTQIA+ community.

-- Information reliability: Language model responses can fabricate content that may sound reasonable but is nonsensical or inaccurate with respect to external validation sources.
-Even when drawing responses from trusted source information, responses may misrepresent that content.
+• Information reliability: Language and vision model responses can generate nonsensical content or fabricate content that might sound reasonable but is inaccurate with respect to external validation sources.
+Even when drawing responses from trusted source information, responses might misrepresent that content.
+Transcriptions or translations might result in inaccurate text.

 System performance